 6. Cars: Same as with the dolls.
 For kids who like them, these have the potential for lengthy playtime.
 Pack a few in a plastic container and remember that a new car or truck added to the mix will prolong playtime considerably.

-9. Blocks: Not as crazy as it sounds.
-A small pack of blocks is handy for traytable play if you find a set that won’t slide around.
-Magna-Tiles or Tegu wooden blocks have magnets.
 I found these shapes that are meant for the bathtub.
 Surface tension keeps them from sliding off of each other or the tray table.
-Tiny Traveler stacked them, “baked” them, and fed them to her doll.
+Tiny Traveler stacked them, “baked” them, and fed them to her doll. [/column]

-12. Snacks: Bring plenty of snacks.
-I like Annie’s Snack Mix or even Chex Mix because TT will sort them and stack them and sample and decide what order to eat them in and it turns snack-time into entertainment.
+11. Snacks: Bring plenty of snacks.
+I like Annie’s Snacks or even Chex Mix because TT will sort them and stack them and sample and decide what order to eat them in and it turns snack-time into entertainment.
 I pack an empty sippy cup so I can get juice or fresh water from the flight attendants without having to worry about spills.

 I also let her have whatever the flight attendants offer, even if it’s junkier than I would usually allow.
 And I always let her have a meal if one is offered.
 There will be something on the tray she likes.
 And being handed a miniature tray, plate and utensils that seem made for her is such a novelty she’s curious and has actually eaten things she wouldn’t at home. [/column]